lajoiepy/Reinforcement_Learning_PPO/README.md

 - The source code in `src/baselines` is a fork of https://github.com/openai/baselines.
 - The source code in `src/mountaincar-continuous/ddpg` is mostly from https://github.com/lirnli/OpenAI-gym-solutions/blob/master/Continuous_Deep_Deterministic_Policy_Gradient_Net/DDPG%20Class%20ver2.ipynb
 - The source code in `src/mountaincar-continuous/dqn` is inspired from http://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html
-- The source code in `src/mountaincar-continuous/ppo` is mostly from https://github.com/tpbarron/pytorch-ppo
+- The source code in `src/mountaincar-continuous/ppo` is a fork from https://github.com/tpbarron/pytorch-ppo

 ## Requirements
 - Pytorch for `src/mountaincar-continuous/dqn` and `src/mountaincar-continuous/ppo`.